TITLE 21

 (a) Upon the determination of the Secretary that a licensed driver or applicant for a license may not be physically, visually or mentally qualified to be licensed, the Secretary will mail to the licensed driver or applicant for a license a registered letter with return receipt requested stating the need for a medical or optometric evaluation along with instructions.
 Attached to this letter will be a physical or visual examination report.
 The individual so notified shall be required within 30 days from the date of notification to have this report completed.
 The individual so notified shall make arrangements to be examined by a private physician or private optometrist of the individual’s choice at the individual’s expense, or, if it is determined by the Secretary that the individual is unable to pay for this examination, the Secretary shall arrange with a deputy health officer of the State to have this examination performed.
 The completed report shall be forwarded by the examining physician or optometrist to the Secretary.

-(c) The Secretary of the Department of Health and Social Services shall review the report to determine if the case warrants evaluation by the Medical Advisory Board.
+(c) The Secretary shall review the report to determine if the case warrants submission to the Medical Advisory Board.
 If the report gives no medical or optometric information indicating impairment of any degree, the report shall be returned to the Secretary with the indication that there is no apparent need for action based on medical impairment.
 If the information in the medical or optometric report warrants review by the Board, a copy of the report shall be forwarded to each member of the Board for evaluation.
-In case of a vision problem the report shall also be forwarded to the optometric and ophthalmological consultants.
+In case of a vision problem the report shall also be forwarded to the optometric or ophthalmological consultants.

 (d) After review, each member of the Medical Advisory Board and the vision consultants shall report their recommendations to the Secretary.
 The members of the Board and the vision consultants shall not meet as a group unless such a meeting is called by the Chairperson, but rather each member and consultant shall arrive at an opinion independently and shall inform the Secretary of the member’s or consultant’s recommendations.
 These recommendations may involve any of the following by way of illustration but not of limitation: